nhibernate/nhibernate-core/doc/reference/nhibernate_caches.md

   - `name`
     Unique name for the dependency
   - `command` (required)
     SQL command that returns results which should be monitored for data changes
   - `isStoredProcedure` (optional)
     Indicates if command is a stored procedure.
-The default is false
+The default is `false`
-    .
   - `connectionName` (optional)
     The name of the connection in the applications configuration file to use for registering the cache dependency for change notifications.
-    If no value is supplied for
-    connectionName
-    or
-    connectionStringProviderType
-    , the connection properties from the NHibernate configuration will be used.
+    If no value is supplied for `connectionName` or `connectionStringProviderType`, the connection properties from the NHibernate configuration will be used.
   - `connectionStringProviderType` (optional)
-    IConnectionStringProvider
-    to use for retrieving the connection string to use for registering the cache dependency for change notifications.
-If no value is supplied for
+    `IConnectionStringProvider` to use for retrieving the connection string to use for registering the cache dependency for change notifications.
+If no value is supplied for `connectionName`, the unnamed connection supplied by the provider will be used.
-    connectionName
-    , the unnamed connection supplied by the provider will be used.

 ## Aggregate Dependencies